dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 The Python Console
 ------------------

-GTlab provides an integrated Python console that allows you to control GTlab and directly manage project data using Python code.
+GTlab provides an integrated Python console that allows controlling GTlab and directly managing project data using Python code.
 The main features of the Python console include:

 - Switching between sessions